 As an editor, I will often use one of the reviewers suggested by the authors if they fit my (following) criteria.
 I will make sure that I balance this with another reviewer or two not suggested by the authors.
 To select reviewers, I will read the submission and look for citations of similar studies, or techniques (depending on the type of paper).
 From the citation, I will find the paper (preferably published in the last 3 years) and use the corresponding author’s address.
-I will also try to visit the website of the senior (last) author to see whether they have a lab that is still active in this area, and especially I am looking for post-docs or Early Career Scientists who cover the same topic.
+I will also try to visit the website of the senior (last) author to see whether they have a lab that is still active in this area, and especially I will be looking for post-docs or Early Career Scientists who cover the same topic.
 If they are there, I will invite them.
 If not, I will write to the lab head in the hope that they may well recommend one of their post-docs.
 This process can take a long time, especially hunting down email addresses that constantly bounce back from the journal’s editorial manager software.

 I will also use people that I know in my own network, especially an extended network.
 People whose conference talks I’ve seen or other papers in my area that I have read or cited myself.
 I try not to bombard my own close network too much with demands for reviews.
 I try not to use reviewers auto-suggested by editorial management software.
 In my experience, these are not suitable people.
 Whether this is the same for other editors, I cannot say.